Nausea and Vomiting

 - Do not eat your favorite foods when you are nauseated.

 - Eat foods that are at room temperature or cold.
-The smells from hot foods may make your nausea worse.
+The smells of hot foods may make your nausea worse.

 - Keep your mouth clean; brush at least twice a day with a soft toothbrush.